Hash House Harriers: Circles

-Most hash events end with a group gathering known as "circle," or less commonly as "religion."
+Most hash events end with a group gathering known as "circle", or less commonly as "religion".
 Led by chapter leadership, the circle provides a time to socialize, sing drinking songs, recognize individuals, formally name members, or inform the group of pertinent news or upcoming events.
 Circles may be led by the chapter grandmaster (GM), the group's religious advisor (RA), or by a committee.
 Impromptu input is welcome and solicited.

 Down-downs

 A "down-down" is a means of punishing, rewarding, or merely recognizing an individual for any action or behavior according to the customs or whims of the group.
 Generally, the individual in question is asked to consume without pause the contents of his or her drinking vessel or risk pouring the remaining contents on his or her head.
 Individuals may be recognized for outstanding service or their status as a visitor or newcomer.
 Down-downs also serve as punishment for misdemeanors real, imagined, or blatantly made up.
-Such transgressions may include: failing to stop at the beer check, pointing with a finger, pronouncing the letter "r," or using real names.
+Such transgressions may include: failing to stop at the beer check, pointing with a finger, pronouncing the letter "r", or using real names.
 Commonly, hashers who wear new shoes to an event can be required to drink from that shoe.

 Many chapters include an ice seat or throne as part of the down-down ceremony.
 Those who are to consume a down-down sit on a large block of ice while they await the completion of the down-down song.
 If the offense that resulted in the down-down is particularly egregious, the hasher may be subjected to a long song with many verses.

-Hash Names
+Hash names

 In most chapters, the use of real names during an event is discouraged.
-Members are typically given a "hash name," usually in deference to a particularly notorious escapade, a personality trait, or their physical appearance.
+Members are typically given a "hash name", usually in deference to a particularly notorious escapade, a personality trait, or their physical appearance.
 In some chapters, the name must be earned – that is, Hashers are not named until they have done something outstanding, unusual, or stupid enough to warrant one.
 In other chapters, the process is more mechanical, and Hashers are named after completing a certain number of events (5–10 being the most common) or setting their first run (sometimes referred to as a Virgin Hare).

 Naming conventions differ from Kennel to Kennel, with some focusing on "family-friendly" names (for example: Lost My Way), innuendo (for example, Purple Vein), and some go out of their way to make the name as bawdy, offensive, or politically incorrect as possible.
-But in general, once named, Hashers will refer to you by that name at the Hash irrespective of the Hash itself.
-For the more offensive names, it might be censored in comical ways to comply with the family-friendly tone of other Kennels, but typically it is kept as-is.
+But in general, once named, Hashers will refer to one another by that name at the Hash.
+More offensive names may be censored in comical ways to comply with the family-friendly tone of some Kennels.